-These areas are explored in greater depth in the research report Local governance here and now, published by NGA in May 2023.
+These areas are explored in greater depth in the research report The mature MAT model, published by NGA in October 2024.

-NGA has also published guidance relating to schemes of delegation to help trust boards decide the best local governance structure.
+NGA has also published guidance on developing a scheme of delegation to help trust boards decide the best local governance structure.